HONOR-X7c-ADS

 I always knew that I wanted to do something related to being creative, whether it’s acting or modeling.
 I like [being in] that industry, I like [being in] that scene, I love being around people, I love putting on a show.

 Hailing from Alicante, a Mediterranean city in the Valencian Community, Alicia Faubel describes her life growing up as unexpected.
 Explaining that no matter what life throws at us, we are never ready.
-True enough, never did she imagine that one day, she’ll be competing in a beauty pageant, let alone Miss Universe.
+True enough, she never imagined that one day she’d find herself competing in a beauty pageant, let alone the most prestigious one of all.

 Designer: Jan Joseph Laida